CDAGaming/CraftPresence-Wow-Edition/README.md

 - &PLAYERS& - The Current Player Count `(10 / 100 Players)`
 - &IGN& - Your Minecraft Username
 - &TIME& - The Current World Time
-- &MODS& - The Amount of Mods currently in your Mods Folder
+- &MODS& - The Number of Mods currently in your Mods Folder

 #### SinglePlayer Placeholders
 - &IGN& - Your Minecraft Username
 - &TIME& - The Current World Time
-- &MODS& - The Amount of Mods currently in your Mods Folder
+- &MODS& - The Number of Mods currently in your Mods Folder

 #### GUI Placeholders
 - &GUI& - The Current GUI Name (Supports GUIContainers and GUIScreens)